 How to Get a Site

-Only a few campgrounds in the park accept reservations.
+Most of the popular campgrounds in the park accept reservations.
 If you’re hoping to reserve something, click over to Recreation.gov to find a site.
 Reservations open up six months in advance of the first day of your reservation.
 You’ll want to sign in and pick out your site in advance so that you can be ready to hit reserve as soon as the clock strikes 10 a.m.
 EST (8 a.m.
 MST).

-Most campsites in the park are first-come, first-served and fill in the morning hours.
+Other campsites in the park are first-come, first-served and fill in the morning hours.

 When you arrive, head to the registration kiosk first.
 At this kiosk, you’ll see a board with slots for each campsite.
 If there is a paper/ticket in the slot, that campsite has been paid for and is not available.
-Make a list of the all of the sites with empty slots, then pick a site from those options.
+Make a list of all of the sites with empty slots, then pick a site from those options.

 Now it’s time to choose your ideal campground for your trip to Olympic National Park!